Configuring Amazon DataSync transfers with Amazon S3 - Amazon DataSync

 7. On the role's details page, choose the Permissions tab.
 Choose Add permissions then Create inline policy.

-8. Choose the JSON tab and paste one of the following sample policies into the policy editor:
+8. Choose the JSON tab and add the permissions required to access your bucket into the policy editor.

 9. Choose Next.
 Give your policy a name and choose Create policy.